jainharsh644/FraudDetectionAgenticAI/README.md

 - A fraud detection system that blends static rules and dynamic learning.
 - The ability to automatically propose and refine fraud detection strategies as patterns change.
 - Memory to keep track of suspicious transactions over time.
-- Full transparency and explainability to satisfy compliance and risk teams.
+- Full transparency and explainability.

 ---